-Possible sanctions available to the VARAC Conduct Committee
+Possible sanctions available to the VARAC Drivers Committee

-The Committee has four alternatives: a warning, exclusion form results, probation, and/or a suspension of driving privileges.
+The Committee has four alternatives: a warning, exclusion from race results, probation, and/or a suspension of driving privileges.
 It should be noted that a warning and probation are designed to remind the competitors of the "spirit of vintage racing" before the more serious sanction of a suspension is applied.